 CCP Core Clinical Method – 2 x 4 weeks

-Students will have four weeks of experience at one of the seven regional hospitals (Bedford, Hinchingbrooke, Ipswich, Bury St Edmunds, Kings Lynn, Stevenage or Peterborough) and four weeks of experience based in CUHT (Addenbrookes Hospital).
+Students will have four weeks of experience at one of the seven regional hospitals (Bedford, Hinchingbrooke, Ipswich, Kings Lynn, Stevenage or Peterborough) and four weeks of experience based in CUHT (Addenbrookes Hospital).
 During this time, students will be embedded in a clinical team and will develop their skills in basic clinical method including history-taking, clinical examination and basic diagnostic reasoning.
 This includes core clinical method relating to paediatrics and psychiatry.
 The hospital placements are supported by a weekly placement in General Practice.

 Following these core clinical method blocks there will be a formative assessment to ensure that students have developed the required core skills to proceed, and to identify students who may be experiencing difficulties in order to provide additional clinical teaching support.
 (Please note that for 18/19 the formative review will take place in January.)